rizkinov/sg-tax-calculator/README.md

 ## Disclaimer

 This calculator provides unofficial estimates only.
 All calculations should be verified with IRAS for the most current rates and regulations.
+Tax relief limits and eligibility criteria may change - please consult IRAS or a tax professional for the most up-to-date information.